chainer/chainer/docs/source/contribution.rst

 .. note::

-   If you are unsure about how to write the documentation or failt to build it locally, you can submit a PR without documentations.
+   If you are unsure about how to write the documentation or failed to build it locally, you can submit a PR without documentation.
    Reviewers will help you with it.

 Other Forms of Contribution